Public demoThis is fictional data, so you can inspect a finished audit before you upload a client file.

 One more thing to review

-This finding doesn't have a dollar amount yet, but it's worth a look before you close the audit.
+This finding has no dollar amount yet.
+It is still worth a look before the audit closes.

 Gross-Up Review